rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_secureapps.md

 ## Developing Secure Applications on AWS

  Previously learned about two services that are core to AWS security:
- * With Amazon Virtual Private Cloud (Amazon VPC), you secure your networks and subnets, and protect your AWS resources in the cloud.
+ * With Amazon Virtual Private Cloud (Amazon VPC), you secure your networks and subnets and protect your AWS resources in the cloud.
  * With AWS Identity and Access Management (IAM), you control access to AWS resources through policies that grant permissions to users, groups, and roles.

  ### Securing Network Connections

- Transport Layer Security (TLS) and it's predecessor Secure Sockets Layer (SSL) are open standards that use public and private certificates to establish identity aof websites over the internet and resources on private networks.
+ Transport Layer Security (TLS) and its predecessor Secure Sockets Layer (SSL) are open standards that use public and private certificates to establish the identity of websites over the internet and resources on private networks.
 * TLS and SSL protocols encrypt network communications between connected resources
-* HTTP connections might use either SSL or TLS (TLS being more secure)
+* HTTP connections might use either SSL or TLS (TLS is more secure)

 Example with Elastic Load Balancing
 * ELB terminates HTTPS and TLS traffic from clients at the load balancer